AnimGraphLab Alpha

 The Scatter node is a powerful tool for creating large numbers of points based on an input shape.
-These points can then be used by other nodes, such as Copy to Points, to instance geometry like trees, rocks, or abstract patterns.
+These points can then be used by other nodes, such as Copy to Points, to instance other shapes.

 Parameters